IJanicka/IJanicka.github.io/index.md

     <img src="../images/profile.jpg"/>
     </div>
     <div class="col-sm-6">
-    <p><br>I am a researcher in contemporary European philosophy, working on questions of politics and ecology.
-I focus on social transformation, specifically in light of current climate change.
+    <p><br>I am a researcher in contemporary European philosophy, working on the question of social transformation.
       My first monograph, *Theorizing Contemporary Anarchism* (Bloomsbury Academic, 2017), considers the concept of universality and social change in contemporary philosophy.
+More recently, I have turned to questions of politics and ecology and focus on social change in light of climate change.
 My second monograph (in progress) deals with the question of how to think politics and nonhumans together.
       I am currently affiliated with the department of Aesthetics and Culture at Aarhus University, Denmark. </p>
       <p><a href="about">Read more about me and my research.</a></p>
     </div>
   </div>